raganwald/raganwald.github.com/_posts/2015-06-26-decorators-in-es7.md

 Decorators have not been formally approved, however there are various implementations available for transpiling decorator syntax to ES5 syntax.
 The examples in this post were evaluated with [Babel](http://babeljs.io).

-If you prefer syntactic sugar that gives the appearance of a declarative construct, combining a `mixin` function with ES7's class decorators does the trick.
+If you prefer syntactic sugar that gives the appearance of a declarative construct, combining a `mixin` function with [ES.later]'s class decorators does the trick.[^ES.later]

 (discuss on [hacker news](https://news.ycombinator.com/item?id=9786706))

 ---

+[^ES.later]: By "ES.later," we mean some future version of ECMAScript that is likely to be approved eventually, but for the moment exists only in transpilers like [Babel](http://babeljs.io).
+Obviously, using any ES.later feature in production is a complex decision requiring many more considerations than can be enumerated in a blog post.